patcg-individual-drafts/private-aggregation-api/report_verification.md

 ## Shared Storage in Fenced Frames

-When a shared storage operation is run from a fenced frame instead of a document, we can’t simply set a contextual ID.
-Winning ads of FLEDGE auctions are required to be _k_-anonymous and can’t communicate with their embedder.
-So, any high entropy contextual ID could not be joined to information outside the Fenced Frame.
+When a shared storage operation is run from a fenced frame instead of a document, we can no longer set a contextual ID.
+Arbitrary information can be put into the ID which can be leaked out of the fenced frame, so the ability to set it is disabled.

 Instead, we propose allowing a Private State Token to be bound to the FencedFrameConfig output of a FLEDGE auction.
 We would reuse the FLEDGE bidder